alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 ![Screens between the Sun and the Earth to keep us cool.
 Source: the author.](pics/climate-change-screens.png "A number of small screens would sit between the Sun and the Earth, giving us shade.
 They would block a proportion of the sunlight coming to us.")

-The idea of sending a big umbrella into space to cover part of the sun is not new.
-But Angel gives it a new twist.
+Angel gives a new twist to the giant space umbrella.
 Instead of sending one big structure,
 Angel proposes sending trillions of small screens to the [L1 Langrange point](https://en.wikipedia.org/wiki/Lagrange_point),